brucezztong/ZZTong-Prefabs/README.txt

 A20.6-ZZ013 :
 Added terrain stamps.
 This is a first-time thing for the modlet.
 Added rwg_tile_residential_cap to finish off the set.
+Added delos_oldwest_01 POI to the oldwest town.
+Yes, Westworld!
+Androids!
 Added some filler POIs: crater_01, based off a TFP crater.
+Added 10 more biome decorations, largely for the wasteland.
 Made POIs look a little more beat up.
 (I'm still not on TFP's level.)
 Put quest markers on top of deco blocks to work around buried marker issue.
 Adjusted many POIs to match Zombie density goals.
 (See DIFFICULTY.txt)